 What does it mean to be part of the Arab cluster?
 To be an Arab is not so much an ethnic heritage as it is a cultural identity.
 Although it’s similar to what it means to be a North American, that doesn’t entirely capture its full meaning.

 Geography of The Arab Cluster

 Although Iran and Turkey are sometimes affiliated with the countries in this cluster in some regard, they aren’t typically included in this cluster.
 Their origins and cultural values align better with other clusters.
-Sixty percent of the earth’s oil reserves are in the Arab cluster, and that resource has had profound influence on what’s occurred in the region, particularly in the last few decades.
+Sixty percent of the earth’s oil supplies are in the Arab cluster, and that resource has had a profound influence on what’s occurred in the region, particularly in the last few decades.